The official website of VarenyaZ

 A single, role-based interface combining inventory alerts, traffic data, and equipment status—giving store managers one place to understand current operational realities.

-Used by: Store managers and area directors
+Store managers and area directors

-Our Approach
+Our Approach to AI

+Computer vision in a busy retail environment has to account for occlusions, varying lighting, and dense crowds.
+It is not perfect.
+We design systems to flag exceptions for human review rather than making autonomous decisions that could disrupt the shopping experience or wrongly accuse a customer.
+AI in physical retail supplements the store team; it does not replace the need for human judgment on the shop floor.
 The most frequent and valid concern regarding retail tech is shopper privacy.
 We build spatial analytics and vision systems using edge processing—meaning the video feed is converted to anonymous coordinate data locally, and the video itself is immediately discarded.
 We do not use facial recognition to identify individuals, nor do we track personally identifiable information without explicit, opt-in consent (such as through a loyalty app).
 We ensure the architecture complies strictly with GDPR and CCPA requirements.

 Shelf-state recognition